French Quarter Galleries

 The story of the city’s original footprint is presented thematically, covering arts, music, and culture; the neighborhood’s various populations; transportation; communications; the slave trade; commerce, and more.
 Over 300 original artifacts and video and audio content from HNOC’s holdings are complemented by gallery interactives.

-One highlight is the immersive film The French Quarter by Night, which is projected on all four walls of the gallery, filling the space with imagery and sound.
+One highlight of the exhibition is the immersive film The French Quarter by Night, which is projected on all four walls of the gallery, filling the space with imagery and sound.
 Viewers are taken on an epic journey over more than 300 years, from a mosquito-infested Mississippi River bank prior to Native American settlement, to a modern night in the midst of Mardi Gras.

 French Quarter Closeup: How Slavery Built New Orleans